GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 ### 8.6.1.
 SpatGRIS

-If you need to uninstall *SpatGRIS*, or if you find some strange behaviour of the software, you\'ll have to do so manually.
+If you need to uninstall *SpatGRIS*, or if you find some strange behaviour of the software, you'll have to do so manually.

 • Put the application itself in the trash.

 • Put these files to the trash:

-\~/Library/Preferences/ca.umontreal.musique.gris.spatgris.plist
+~/Library/Preferences/ca.umontreal.musique.gris.spatgris.plist

-\~/Application Support/GRIS/ SpatGRIS.x.x.xml where x.x.x is the version
+~/Application Support/GRIS/ SpatGRIS.x.x.xml where x.x.x is the version
 of *SpatGRIS* (3.2.1 for instance).

 ### 8.6.2.
 ControlGRIS